Krys333/BlogCodebase/content/posts/2023-03-01-orange-pi-basics.md

 - 3 camera input slots.
 - Has an M.2 slot.
 Ideally for an SSD memory, or a combo wifi-bluetooth card.
 This is very important!
 We will discuss this next.

-## M.2 slot kerfuffle
+## The M.2 slot kerfuffle

-OrangePi is not the first board to come out with an M.2 slot.
+Orange Pi is not the first board to come out with an M.2 slot.
 Taken alone, it is an amazing feature that allows you to utilise something like an NVMe SSD with your board.
 This is much faster than the classic micro SD (also supported by OrangePi5), as well SSD being a lot more reliable over time.
 Unfortunately, this board does not support any wireless connectivity.
 Leaving you with an uncomfortable decision: on board storage, or wireless connectivity.
 The upside being that there are always external accessories for either option.

+## Software and community support

+One of the biggest considerations for many people looking to utilise this new board will be the community and software support.
+Now, the board is relatively new.
+As such, it should be forgiven for not having as much documented use as its raspberry counterpart.
+Saying that, there is already a decent set of options for the OS you can be running on your device.
+This includes Armbian, Orange PI Android OS, Debian, Ubuntu, or even OpenWRT that is used for networking and connectivity.

+Here is the full list of options - http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html

+Let's keep in mind that as more people try this board out, the support will only get better and better.

 ## Is the Orange Pi right for me?